-Give each student a 3(D) Guide
+Give each student a 3(D) guide

-Give each student their own copy of CPYU's How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Wise Media Choices.

-Outline your objectives and goals for teaching them the process, letting them know that you will be depending on them to give their insights, and that this is sure to be lots of fun www.cpyu.org or by calling us at 1.800.807.CPYU
+Give each student their own copy of CPYU's How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Responsible Media Choices.
+Outline your objectives and goals for teaching them the process, letting them know that you will be depending on them to give their insights, and that this is sure to be lots of fun.